backdrop-contrib/site_alert/README.md

 Differences from Drupal 7
 -------------------------

-- Text formats added to content creation.
+- Text formats added to the block content field.

 Issues
 ------